BTCarpenter/digital-garden-jekyll/_pages/uses.md

 layout: page
 ---

-Here are the tools that I use on a regular basis.
+Here are the tools that I rely on for my work.

 ## Computer Setup